bbzaffari/ucx-os-minimo/README.md

+# Implementation Details and MMIO Access in the uKernel -OS
 ## Abstract:
 The work consisted of implementing a device driver for a Triple DES (3DES) encryption module in the UCX/OS system, running on the HFRISC-E processor.
 The main objective was to allow system tasks to perform encryption and decryption operations using simple high-level instructions such as write() and read().